 How to Raise a Concern

-From 17 October 2018, the MASH will no longer be accepting written referrals including NSCB1 forms.
+Please be advised that the MASH no longer accepts written referrals including NSCB1 forms.
 The new process is explained below.

 Children’s Advice and Duty Service

 If you are a professional, i.e. working with a child or young person in a formal or voluntary setting and not a family member or member of the public, you can contact the Children’s Advice and Duty Service on their direct line: 0344 800 8021.

 If you are a member of the public you can do this through Norfolk County Council’s Customer Services on 0344 800 8020.

 For any call raising concerns about a child, the Children’s Advice and Duty Service will ask for: